Federal Trade Commission.

 The Clinical Laboratory Testing Services Market

 Clinical laboratory testing services (“Laboratory Services”) are a critical element in the delivery of quality health care in the United States.
 Clinical laboratory tests are used to detect and analyze the presence, concentrations or composition of chemical, biological or cellular components in human body fluids and tissue in order to help physicians diagnose, monitor, and treat their patients' health conditions.
 They include thousands of individual test procedures in the areas of hematology, blood chemistry, urine chemistry, endocrinology, and microbiology, among others.
-Examples of commonly ordered tests include red and white blood cell counts, blood chemistry panels, urinalyses, microbiology cultures, HIV screening tests, and pregnancy tests.
+Examples of commonly ordered tests include red and white blood cell counts, blood chemistry panels, urinalyses, microbiology cultures, HIV screening tests, and Start Printed Page 9083pregnancy tests.
 Most of these high-volume, “routine” tests are performed by automated equipment and the results are generally reported electronically to the physician within a 24-hour period.
 Other tests, including most immunological and genetic tests, are performed less frequently and require more sophisticated and specialized knowledge or equipment.
 Two examples of such “esoteric” tests are immunoelectrophoresis (used for the diagnosis of autoimmune disorders and myelomas) and polymerase chain reaction tests for hepatitis C.

 Delivery of health care in California is distinguished by high penetration by managed health care.
 Under the managed care model prevalent in the state, health plans often delegate the financial risk for providing primary, specialty, and ancillary medical services to physician groups, such as independent practice associations and medical groups, under a capitated arrangement, pursuant to which the physician group receives a prospective payment to care for the enrollees of the health plan.
 That is, rather than receive payments for each service provided by the physician group, the physician group receives a per member per month (“PMPM”) payment designed to cover the expected costs of care by the physicians.
 The physicians then bear the risk of whether the capitation payments will cover the actual costs of care—including, in many cases, the cost of providing Laboratory Services.